hernantz/blog/content/privileged-victimhood.md

 Date: 2020-02-10
 Category: Politics
 Tags: rants, ideas, libertarianism
-Summary: The dangers of identity politics and State imposed privileges
+Summary: The dangers of identity politics and state imposed privileges
 Status: draft

 There is nothing wrong with seeking privileges that generate inequality in your favor.
 It is what every lobby or group does to improve their individual or collective well-being, be that a better salary, more stability, less taxes, less controls, free stuff, etc.